Operation Focus: 6–10 June 1967

 On the second day of the war (6 June) the IAF was used against Egyptian, Jordanian, Syrian, and Iraqi ground forces.

 On the third day (7 June) the IAF destroyed hundreds of Egyptian vehicles trying to flee across the Sinai in convoys and trapped thousands more in narrow Sinai passes.
-By the end of the third day Jordan's air force of 34 combat aircraft had essentially ceased to exist and the Jordanian military was no longer in the fight.
+By the end of the third day Jordan's air force of 34 combat aircraft had essentially ceased to exist.

 By the sixth and final day (10 June) Syria had lost approximately 100 combat aircraft and the fighting was over.

 Aftermath

 During the Six-Day War, the Israeli Air Force, with 250 combat aircraft at its disposal, employing 352 sorties, had prevailed over a coalition with approximately 600 combat aircraft.
 The IAF destroyed 452 enemy aircraft, including 79 in air combat, while losing 46 of its own.
 Twenty-four Israeli pilots and hundreds of Arab pilots were killed.